Will Agricultural Robots Replace Human Agricultural Labour? | Opinion

 Robots in agriculture

-In agriculture, you can already find robots completing necessary tasks like spraying, pruning, cutting, planting and packaging (just to name a few).
+In greenhouses and open fields, you can already find agricultural robots completing necessary tasks like spraying, pruning, cutting, planting and packaging (just to name a few).
 Standing in an open field, you might occasionally see a drone fly by to precisely drop biocontrol or beneficial insects among the crops, or you might find a self-driving tractor-looking robot removing weeds from soil.

-Machines are already making farming more efficient, allowing humans to dedicate themselves to less laborious and debilitating tasks.
+Machines are already bringing automation to agriculture, making farming more efficient, allowing humans to dedicate themselves to less laborious and debilitating tasks.
 Simultaneously, in maximising food production, technologies have been central to the rapid decrease in famine over the course of human history.4 Now, isn’t that a good thing?

 But will workers be out of a job?